erlang/otp/lib/ssh/doc/guides/using_ssh.md

 ## SFTP Server

-Start the Erlang `ssh` daemon with the SFTP subsystem:
+The SFTP subsystem is not enabled by default.
+To start an SSH daemon with SFTP, configure the `subsystems` option explicitly:

 ```erlang
 1> ssh:start().